zacck/zacck/README.md

 - 👋 Hi, I’m @zacck

 I'm obsessed with embedded systems and how they work.
-In reality I would love to implement a multiboard, multiprotocol distributed embedded system something like what we have in Automobile systems.
+In reality I would love to implement a distributed embedded system something like what we have in Automobile systems.

 I sometimes LiveCode my learning sessions on my [Youtube Channel](https://www.youtube.com/@Gaiaochos).
 Usually on Mondays, Wednesdays and Fridays at 9am SAST.
 Let's dive deep into Embedded systems.